 Pollutants from vehicular pollution can result in lung infections, complications, and even various types of cancers.
-The hydrocarbons are not good for human health and they can also cause heart disease, damage the central nervous system, make breathing difficult, aggravate asthma and if left unchecked, they could result in premature death.
+The hydrocarbons are not good for human health, and they can also cause heart disease, damage the central nervous system, make breathing difficult, aggravate asthma, and, if left unchecked, result in premature death.

 Approximately 5,000 people die every year because of lung cancers and heart attacks caused by vehicle exhaust fumes.
 Treating these diseases also requires a lot of money and causes a lot of emotional pain to the relatives of a patient.

-The spillage of oil further affects plants, animals and marine life.
-The health of a nation could also be at risk, especially if the economy will stall after the ability of people to work and generate income is affected.
+The spillage of oil further affects plants, animals, and marine life.
+The health of a nation could also be at risk significantly if the economy stalls after the ability of people to work and generate income is affected.

 5. It Results in Acid Rain

-One of the gases produced by vehicles is nitrogen oxide and it contributes to the formation of highly corrosive smog which results in the rusting of vehicles and the corrosion of structures.
+One of the gases produced by vehicles is nitrogen oxide, a gas that contributes to the formation of highly corrosive smog, the substance responsible for the rusting of vehicles and the corrosion of structures.

-When the nitrogen oxide dissolves in rain, acid rain is produced, which can significantly reduce the lifespan of buildings made by limestone and marble if they come into direct contact.
+When the nitrogen oxide dissolves in rain, acid rain is produced, which can significantly reduce the lifespan of buildings made of limestone and marble in case of exposure.
 Besides, any water harvested from this type of rain is not fit for human and animal consumption and can cause stunted growth in plants.

 6. It Affects Tourism

 Because of the adverse effects of vehicular pollution, especially the formation of smog, tourism ends up being affected.
-Most people are not willing to visit cities or countries that are not going to be good for their health or knowing that their visit could led their premature death.
+Most people are not willing to visit cities or countries that are not going to be good for their health or any country whose visiting could lead to premature death.
 The decrease in tourism results in the loss of foreign exchange income.

 Solutions to Vehicular Pollution